joomengine/jcb-documentation/058-The-Quick-Hello-Word-with-JCB.md

    ```
 4. Click **Save & Close**.

-This creates your first “Hello World” entry in the Joomla backend.
+This creates your first "Hello World" entry in the Joomla backend.

 ---